São Vicente, Madeira: Legend

 A legend exists that the toponymic name of the region, developed from an incident where Saint Vincent of Saragossa appeared in a rocky cove near the mouth of the river.
 Consequently, the settlers constructed a small chapel to the saint, owing to the great devotion to his personage.

+Monuments

+Nossa Senhora de Fátima Chapel is situated on the top of a hill, this small temple, whose façades are painted in white, contrasts with its green surroundings.
+Its unusual typology catches the eye: it is a quadrangular, tower-shaped building with a marked verticality, finished in a spire.
+When arriving to Nossa Senhora de Fátima Chapel, which can be accessed through a staircase, visitors are confronted with a striking landscape.
+On one side, the majesty of the mountains covered by a dense forest mantle, on the other, the immensity of the Atlantic Ocean.
+The scenery is completed with the typical houses that sprinkle the slopes.

+This monument, considered an important part of the religious and cultural heritage of this region, was recently subject to a requalification process, where mainly elements linked to religious cult and its iconic bell mechanism were restored.

 Geography

 São Vicente is located west of Santana and Machico and east of Porto Moniz, linked by roadway to Santana and the western part of the island.
 It is also home to the São Vicente Caves.

 The municipality includes three civil parishes, that handle local government administration: